 Mr. Scott Langille was an officer of Wayland from October 2017 to December 2019.
 On December 2, 2019 Wayland applied for and received an order for protection pursuant to the Companies' Creditors Arrangement Act (Canada) ("CCAA").
-According to public documents Wayland remains in the CCAA process.
+According to public documents Wayland's CCAA process ended in the second quarter of 2020.
 Mr. Scott Langille was an officer of Pure Global from from February 2020 to May 2020.
 On March 19, 2020 Pure Global applied for and received an order for protection pursuant to the CCAA.
-According to public documents in the CCAA process.
+According to public documents Pure Global remains in the CCAA process.